 - Key Features Of Personal Capital

 Personal Capital is an online tool that is similar to

 Today, Personal Capital has over $21.9 billion in assets under management.
 They have over 3.1 million users in all 50 U.S. states.

 However, they have an additional feature for customers.
 The focus is not just on your spending and cash flow, but on helping you manage your investments and net worth as well.

 Personal Capital also offers wealth management services for people of many different asset levels.
 Wealth management services are separate from money management tools.

 It’s a one-stop shop to view and manage all of your accounts in one place.
 Also, they offer the added benefit of having financial advisors and financial planners available to you.

-You don’t have to use that part of the service to take advantage of the free financial management tools.
-However, it’s there if you need or want to use that part of what Personal Capital offers.
+You don’t have to use that part of the service to take advantage of the financial management tools.
+However, it’s there if you need or want to use it.

 Using Personal Capital is easy.
-You start using it by setting up your cash accounts, your non-retirement accounts
+You start using it by connecting your accounts to the software.

 Once your account is set up, you can check in daily to see nearly every aspect of your financial picture.
 You can monitor information such as: